groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/extract/epub.en.md

 ---
 ############################# Static ############################
 layout: "format"
-date:  2025-02-12T16:15:43
+date:  2025-02-12T16:15:44
 draft: false
 lang: en
-format: Pptx
+format: Epub
 product: "Merger"
 product_tag: "merger"
 platform: "Java"
 platform_tag: "java"

 ############################# Head ############################
-head_title: "Combine PPTX files in Java"
+head_title: "Extract EPUB pages in Java"
-head_description: "Use GroupDocs.Merger for Java to add PPTX document merging capabilities to your Java projects."
+head_description: "Use GroupDocs.Merger for Java to extract specific pages from a EPUB document and save them as a separate file."

 ############################# Header ############################
-title: "Combine PPTX files"
+title: "Extract EPUB pages"
-description: "With GroupDocs.Merger for Java, you can develop advanced Java applications that merge PPTX documents effortlessly."
+description: "With GroupDocs.Merger for Java, you can enhance your Java applications with powerful document processing features for EPUB files."
 subtitle: "GroupDocs.Merger for Java"

 header_actions: